A) Our Calling to Unity (Ephesians 4:1)

 We will now look at the way we can obtain that special unity.
 Next=>

 Most of BFF articles such as this one is nicely formatted for printing.
 This article also has a Powerpoint.
-Check out the great number of articles on the BFF Biblical Training DVD all at one low cost.
+Check out the great number of articles on the BFF Biblical Training Library all at one low cost.